Ketelbrug

-The Ketelbrug is bridge spanning the Ketel-lake between the Noordoostpolder and the Eastern Flevopolder in the Dutch province of Flevoland.
-The motorway A6 runs over it.
+The Ketelbrug is a bridge spanning the Ketelmeer (Ketel lake) between the Noordoostpolder and the eastern Flevopolder in the Dutch province of Flevoland.
+The A6 motorway runs over it.

-A part of it is a Bascule bridge.
+A part of it is a bascule bridge.

 The 800 m bridge was opened on 15 June 1970.

-The Ketelbrug had a lot of accidents.
-One of those was when the warning lights didn't flash and the bridge went up.
-Ketelbrug had its warning lights replaced.
+The Ketelbrug has had accidents.
+One of those was on 4 October 2009, when it opened unexpectedly without the warning lights flashing.
+Ketelbrug had its warning lights replaced afterwards.

 From Ketelbrug you will be able to see Zwolse-Hoek (Urk), and Kamperhoek.